Contrasting Warner Music Group (WMG) and Its Competitors

-Warner Music Group (NASDAQ:WMG – Get Rating) is one of 33 publicly-traded companies in the “Amusement & recreation services” industry, but how does it weigh in compared to its peers?
-We will compare Warner Music Group to related businesses based on the strength of its risk, valuation, analyst recommendations, earnings, dividends, profitability and institutional ownership.
+Warner Music Group (NASDAQ:WMG – Get Rating) is one of 33 publicly-traded companies in the “Amusement & recreation services” industry, but how does it contrast to its peers?
+We will compare Warner Music Group to related companies based on the strength of its profitability, earnings, dividends, institutional ownership, analyst recommendations, valuation and risk.

 Dividends